bmcorey/ASPects/README.md

 #### 3.- Usage

-In the alpha version, this tool is designed to take care about you grid layout while you can take care about the styles, using SCSS, allows to build 100% responsive & cross browser layouts.
+In the alpha version, this tool is designed to take care about you grid layout while you can take care about the styles.
+Using SCSS, ASPects allows you to build 100% responsive & cross browser layouts.
-*ASPECTS* built above SASS mixins and SASS extends, intuitive and easy to use.
+*ASPECTS*, built above SASS mixins and SASS extends, is intuitive and easy to use.

 Here we have an example:
 ```html